Why choose braces at HKD?

-Here we take photos, measurements and X-rays of your child’s tooth so we know what they need.
+Here we take photos, measurements and X-rays of your child’s teeth so we know what they need.
 We’ll review the information we find with you.
 At this point we’ll recommend the most suitable treatments and discuss financial options.
 Don’t worry, at Happy Kids we accept most insurance plans.
 If you need help with healthcare expenses, we’ll guide you through your application for CareCredit.

 Now that we know what your child needs, we’ll be taking

 impressions of their lower and upper teeth.
 Separate elastics will be placed around the six year molars.
 X-rays will be done and a wax-bite taken.
 Keep an ibuprofen at hand in case your child feels any mild discomfort.

 Your child’s teeth will be cleaned and bands and brackets will be placed.
 Wires will be secured in colored elastics.
 We will take new photos and provide you with detailed aftercare information.

 During routine Checkups, we will monitor teeth movements, we will follow our Treatment plan, we change wires and elastics as needed, we monitor oral hygiene and we make sure your child is on track!!!

 We’ll be monitoring your child closely for the most appropriate time for them to take off their braces.
 Every child is different and they all respond to the process differently.
 All updates will be communicated with you.